spatialthoughts/qgis-tutorials/source/docs/3/advanced_raster_analysis.rst

    * - ``0``
      - All remaining pixels

 27. To do this, we need to create a table specifying these rules.
 As QGIS is able to read spreadsheets directly, it is the most convenient method to create this table.
 Our spreadsheet should have 3 columns, ``MIN``, ``MAX``, and ``OUTPUT``.
 Each row should be the range of input raster values that should be assigned an output value.
-Create a spreadsheet as shown below and name is ``reclass.xlsx``.
+Create a spreadsheet as shown below and save it to your computer as ``reclass.xlsx``.
 You may also download a ready-to-use copy from this link - `reclass.xlsx <https://www.qgistutorials.com/downloads/reclass.xlsx>`_

   .. image:: /static/3/advanced_raster_analysis/images/27.png
     :align: center